 The treatment of acne starts with the examination by a dermatologist, and then the dermatologist grades the acne according to the severity of the problem.
 The treatment measures may differ from patient to patient according to the type and severity of the acne.
 A patient with blackheads would not get the same treatment as one with mostly large, painful, and cystic acne.

 The treatment discussed here is based on the International and Indian Consensus Group recommendations for dealing with acne.
 Most dermatologists follow these steps to deliver the best measures to achieve good improvement in acne.
 However, lifestyle and diet form a very important part of this treatment.
-So any acne treatment is incomplete without the patient’s compliance to the prescribed diet and exercise regime.
+So any acne treatment in Bangalore is incomplete without the patient’s compliance to the prescribed diet and exercise regime.

 Treatment Step 1: Medical treatment with creams and face washes which contain alpha hydroxyl acids, topical antibiotics, topical benzoyl peroxide, and retinoid creams form the mainstay of all grades of acne.
 These products help regulate the oil secretion and remove blackheads, and dry out the pustules.
 These can be used in all grades of acne.